What Is Apple Pay (and How to Use It On Your iPhone)

 What Is Apple Pay?

 Apple debuted its hands-free, easy-to-use payment app at the 2014 Apple Worldwide Developers Conference.
-A groundbreaking development at the time of its debut, Apple’s announcement was met with enthusiasm from smartphone users and trend chasers worldwide.
+Apple’s announcement was met with enthusiasm from smartphone users and trend chasers worldwide.
+In the first two years after launch, just 9% of iPhone users had activated Apple Pay – a number that has grown dramatically since.

-Apple Pay lets users forgo traditional payment methods by transitioning to a digital wallet available through the user’s iPhone and other Apple devices or online accounts with Apple login information.
+Apple Pay lets users forgo traditional payment methods by transitioning to an online wallet available through the user’s iPhone and other Apple devices or online accounts with Apple login information.
+Today, Apple Pay can be activated on 96% of iPhones, is available in 95 countries, and it’s accepted by over 90% of U.S. retailers.
+As of 2025, more than 8,300 banks worldwide support Apple Pay, 72% of which serve U.S. customers.

-Apple Pay users are alerted via a slight vibration, subtle beep or completion screen, depending on the device used when a payment processes.
+Apple Pay users are alerted via a slight vibration, soft beep, or completion screen – depending on the device used – when a payment processes.
 Built-in security features and biometric authentication measures already in place on the device, like Face ID or Touch ID, protect the user’s sensitive information.
+These protections contribute to Apple Pay’s remarkably low fraud rate of just 0.01%, which is lower than that of traditional credit card payments.

 Benefits of Apple Pay

-This payment app has several benefits for users across devices, including:
+This payment app has a few benefits for users across devices, like:

 • Contactless payment: It lets you pay directly from your smartphone or Apple Watch, meaning reduced contact with dirty checkout terminals, cash and credit cards.
-Clean hands are healthy hands.
+With acceptance at over 90% of U.S. retailers, you’ll rarely find yourself reaching for your physical wallet.

 • No fees: There is no additional processing or usage fee when you use it, regardless of the device you’re accessing your digital wallet from.

-• Person-to-person payments: You can use it to send money to other people through the Messenger app.
-Connect your debit card information to your Apple devices, set up the person-to-person transfer and easily split restaurant bills or make other transactions between family and friends.
+• Person-to-person payments: You can use Apple Pay to send money to friends and family directly through the Messages app using Apple Cash.
+Simply connect your debit card, set up the transfer and easily split restaurant bills or cover other everyday transactions between the people you know.

-• Quick transactions: Instead of manually entering your login information and card data at each online retailer or app purchase, it offers a faster alternative to save you time.
+• Quick transactions: Instead of manually entering your login information and card data at each online retailer or in-app purchase, it offers a faster alternative to save you time.
+With Apple Pay activatable on 96% of iPhones and supported by over 8,300 banks worldwide, getting set up is easier than ever.

 How to Set Up and Use Apple Pay on Your Device